Bhanu555/AndroidUsingIonic1/README.md

     }
 }

-* make sure the manifest tag holds this xmnlns link:  xmlns:android="http://schemas.android.com/apk/res/android" in your AndroidMnaifest.xml file
+* make sure the manifest tag holds this xmnlns link:

+xmlns:android="http://schemas.android.com/apk/res/android" in your AndroidMnaifest.xml file

-* make sure the widget tag holds this xmlns link xmlns:android="http://schemas.android.com/apk/res/android" in your config.xml file
+* make sure the widget tag holds this xmlns link:

+xmlns:android="http://schemas.android.com/apk/res/android" in your config.xml file

-* get an access token to join the room using app.js script.
+* get an access token to join the room using app.js script

 * Do ionic serve to check your app on the browser

 * Connect your phone using an USB cable, check if the Devleoper optiuons{} is ON on your android phone ( Go to --> Settings --> About Phone --> Build Number --> click on it 7 times) and now you are a developer.
 * Check if Developer options{} exists on your phone, and turn this option ON
 * Check for USB debugging is activated!

-Build your app using:
+* Build your app using:

 ionic cordova Build android --device

-Run your app using:
+* Run your app using:

 ionic cordova run android --device